 1. Verify that all bred mares are pregnant.
 If there are open mares, now is the time to assess potential problems and prepare them for breeding the next season.
 If a mare was pregnant and has lost the pregnancy, now is the time to plan her program.
 If she needs to go under lights, that should happen about December 1.
 If body condition was an issue, now is the time to bring her up to desired score.

-The American Quarter Horse Journal is an excellent source for mare care and other horse-health information.
-Don't miss out and subscribe today!
+Our Equine Breeding Techniques and Foal Health Tips e-book is an excellent source for mare care and other horse-health information.
+Don't miss out and check it out today!

 2. Mares should be at about a body condition score 6 when they foal so that they have sufficient energy reserves for early lactation, as well as to maintain condition for re-breeding.
 If they need to gain weight, now is an excellent time to gradually increase the energy intake of the diet so they will be in the desired body condition at foaling.
 If they are a bit too heavy, increased exercise or slight reduction in energy intake may be useful while still maintaining amino acid, vitamin and mineral intake for the developing foal.
 Drastic weight loss is not recommended!